 Now, at the end of the year, total shares outstanding will be 500,000 + 100,000 – 50,000 = 550,000.
-Calculating EPS on this figure might not give us a true understanding of the financial health of the company.
-To get the accurate picture, we should find out the weighted average of share outstanding and then calculate earnings per share.
+Calculating EPS on this figure might not give us a true understanding of the company’s financial health.
+To get an accurate picture, we should determine the weighted average of shares outstanding and then calculate earnings per share.

 |Date||Shares O/S||Weights||Weighted Average|